1to9only/SukakuExplainer/README.md

 -C      Center Dots
 -G      Girandola
 ```
-None or one of the following (cannot be combined with above options):
+None or one of the following (can be combined with Diagonals (X) only):
 ```
 -H      Halloween
 -P      Per Cent
+-S      S-doku
 ```
 ##### The options entered are not validated by the program, i.e. enter rubbish options, expect rubbish output!
 ##### If no options are specified, it is a Vanilla sudoku.